digimp/Arduino-Sketch-for-Vgate-BA100-car-battery-monitor/README.md

 #### <a name="Introduction"><a/>Introduction

-VaGate BA100 is a BLE device that sends to a smartphone app hexadecimal data that app converts to Volts values.
+Vgate BA100 is a BLE device that sends to a smartphone app hexadecimal data that app converts to Volts values.
 So you cannot read directly volts values connecting another device or  a smartphone without the Battery Assistant App.